Jorge-L-F/NYT-Vue/README.md

 Note that this application has been tested with Node 22.
 Ideally it should work with other versions, but may not work with older ones without downgrading the npm packages.

-If the application does not work as expected, check if nothing else is using port 7070 (the back-end listen to it by default) in your local system.
-If you need to change the used port, make sure to do so in the `config.json` file and in the front-end `main.js` file.
+If the application does not work as expected, check if nothing else is using port 7070 (the back-end listens to it by default) in your local system.
+If you need to change the used port, make sure to do so in the `config.json` file and in the `front-end/src/stores/data.js` file.

-If the web page does not load or the http-server fails to start, check if the port set for it is not already in use.